Theme: Case study with client

 This session is a unique opportunity to participate in a dynamic and highly interactive session, contribute your views, and learn from others about clients’ emerging needs and ensure EMCC Global research keeps pace and ahead of the changing needs of clients.

 Professor David Clutterbuck is one of the world’s most respected writers and thinkers on leadership, coaching, and mentoring.
 He’s the author of more than 70 books and regarded as a leading global authority on coaching and mentoring.
 Professor Clutterbuck is a visiting professor to the coaching and mentoring faculties of Henley Business School, Oxford Brookes University, Sheffield Hallam University, and York St John.
 He works across the world stimulating top teams to become role models for learning and to examine how they can raise their collective performance, and brings a wealth of practical experience and leading edge research to developing leaders at the top.
 He has coached and consulted widely in the public, private and not-for-profit sectors.
-He originally brought the concept of structured mentoring to Europe in the late 1970’s and has developed an international reputation for his mentoring programme design and support, helping hundreds of companies, voluntary bodies and government agencies around the world create sustainable mentoring programmes David is a founder and life-time Special Ambassador for EMCC Global and is an EMCC accredited coach (EIA) at Master Practitioner level and an EMCC accredited supervisor (ESIA).
+He originally brought the concept of structured mentoring to Europe in the late 1970’s and has developed an international reputation for his mentoring programme design and support, helping hundreds of companies, voluntary bodies and government agencies around the world create sustainable mentoring programmes David is a founder and life-time Special Ambassador for EMCC Global and is an EMCC individually accredited coach/mentor (EIA) at Master Practitioner level and an EMCC individually accredited coach/mentor supervisor (ESIA).